Paul Hughes (fighter): Professional Fighters League / Bellator MMA

 Hughes made his debut by defeating Bobby King via technical knockout in the second round at Bellator Champions Series 3 on June 22, 2024.
 This victory set the stage for a significant challenge against A.J.
 McKee, a former Bellator Featherweight Champion, at PFL Super Fights: Battle of the Giants on October 19, 2024.
 He won the fight by split decision.

 Hughes challenged Usman Nurmagomedov for the Bellator Lightweight World Championship on January 25, 2025 in the main event of PFL Champions Series 1.
 He lost the fight via majority decision.

 Hughes faced Bruno Miranda in the main event on May 10, 2025, at PFL Europe 1.
 He won the fight via TKO 42 seconds into the first round.

 Hughes rematched Usman Nurmagomedov for the PFL Lightweight Championship on October 3, 2025, at PFL Champions Series 3.
 He lost the bout via unanimous decision.

+Hughes was scheduled to face Jay-Jay Wilson in the main event on April 16, 2026, at PFL Belfast.
+However, Hughes withdrew due to a knee injury while training and was replaced by undefeated prospect Darragh Kelly.